 The proven SCHOTTEL PumpJet is available now with an optional new feature: the SCHOTTEL CoaGrid.
 This takes advantage of the Coandă effect, i.e. a liquid’s tendency to “run along” a convex surface.
 A new streamlined geometry has been developed on the underside of the pump jet housing using in-house CFD enhancements.
 This allows the water flow to be directed more effectively into the pump jet inlet.
 This means higher propulsion efficiency and lower noise levels.

-An installation variant with resilient mount is available for the pump jet.
+An installation variant with elastic mount is available for the pump jet.
 This is characterized by a particularly low noise and vibration level, which increases passenger comfort enormously.
-In addition, the resilient mount helps to minimize underwater noise.
+In addition, the elastic mount helps to minimize underwater noise.

 The HTG allows for example up to 15 percent more drive torque to be applied with the same bevel gear dimensions and in compliance with the same safety requirements of the classification societies.